ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Background and Motivation

-\textbf{Adaptive Perception.} We further evaluate strategies for adaptive sampling of vision data.
+Proactive assistance in the wild requires continuous perception to provide timely support.
+In particular, egocentric vision is critical for recognizing cues related to user intent.
+However, always-on high-rate visual perception is costly for resource-constrained wearable devices such as smart glasses.
+We first examine the role of egocentric video in proactive reasoning using real-world data annotated with proactive service needs.
+Specifically, we evaluate proactive need detection and video caption quality under different video sampling rates.
+We use \textit{recall} to measure whether moments requiring proactive service are captured, and BLEU~\cite{papineni2002bleu} and ROUGE~\cite{lin2004rouge} to compare caption similarity between 1-second sampling and lower-rate sampling.
+Figure~\ref{fig:motivation_vision_sample} illustrates that reducing the sampling rate significantly lowers both \textit{recall} and caption quality, highlighting the importance of egocentric video for recognizing intent-related cues in proactive assistance.
+Next, we analyze the impact of vision sampling rates when users either remain still or move through changing environments.
+Figure~\ref{fig:motivation_caption_still_move} demonstrates that low sampling rates have minimal impact when users are stationary but can miss critical events in dynamic environments.
+This highlights the potential of incorporating diverse low-cost sensor data, such as location and motion, to guide high-cost vision sampling, reducing system overhead while maintaining proactive service quality.
+We further evaluate strategies for adaptive sampling of vision data.
 Specifically, we evaluate AdaSense~\cite{neseem2020adasense} and SpeakerSense~\cite{lu2011speakersense}, which use always-on IMU and audio to trigger vision sampling when key events such as movement and conversation are detected.
 In addition to \textit{recall}, we measure the sampling ratio relative to 10s periodic sampling to evaluate efficiency.
 We also present the performance of 20s periodic sampling (P-20s) and examine the vision-only input filtering strategy Reducto~\cite{li2020reducto}.
-Fig.~\ref{fig:motivation_rule} shows that, although they can filter out unnecessary video data, they cannot capture the rich information in multi-modal sensor data to provide proactive assistance correctly.
-Results highlight the challenges of reducing continuous perception and reasoning overhead in proactive agent systems.
+Figure~\ref{fig:motivation_rule} demonstrates that, although they can filter out unnecessary video data, they cannot capture the rich information in multi-modal sensor data to provide proactive assistance correctly, highlighting the challenge of triggering high-cost visual sampling at the right moments for proactive assistance in the wild.

-In summary, existing reactive agents require users' physical and cognitive effort, highlighting the need for proactive agents that can anticipate user needs and deliver unobtrusive assistance.
-However, the unique nature of proactive agents operating without explicit user instructions poses the following challenges: extracting proactive cues from massive sensor data to accurately anticipate user needs, and the system overhead of continuous perception and reasoning.